CN-Celeb: multi-genre speaker recognition

-However, the present research is yet to solve the truly difficult variations.
+With decades of research, complex variation can be partially addressed, thanks to the SITW and VoxCeleb corpora.
+However, the present research is yet to solve the truly complex (and difficult) variations.
 In fact, most of SITW/VoxCeleb data are from interviews, so the variation on speaking styles has been largely constrained.
 Most importantly, the recording condition and speaking style of each speaker in these corpora do not change much, which means that speakers and conditions may be heavily coupled~\cite{shonmultimodal}.

 As we have mentioned, the multi-genre scenario involves the truly complex variation, making it one of the most difficult conditions for speaker recognition research\footnote{Others may include recognition with disguised speech or non-speech signals such as laugh and cough~\cite{zhang2018human}.}.
 Unfortunately, none of existing datasets is really multi-genre, including SITW and VoxCeleb, which makes the research on multi-genre speaker recognition nearly impossible.
-The recently published CN-Celeb1 corpus, allows some preliminary studies in this direction~\cite{fan2020cn}.
-However, the lack of multi-genre training data severely precludes further study on this important subject.
-We therefore start by building a large-scale multi-genre training set, and then study some potential techniques to address the multi-genre challenge.
+The recently published CN-Celeb1 corpus, allows some preliminary studies in this direction~\cite{kang2020domain,kataria2020analysis,mo2020weighted,chen2021self}.
+However, the lack of multi-genre \emph{training} data severely precludes further study on this important subject.
+We therefore start by building a large-scale multi-genre training set, and then study some simple techniques to address the multi-genre challenge.